AV306/xenon/README.md

 ### What does Xenon do?

-Xenon tries to implement features similar to those in clients such as Badlion and Lunar, while maintaining compatibility with other mods.
+Xenon tries to implement "quality-of-life" features similar to those in clients like Badlion and Lunar, while maintaining compatibility with other mods.

 Most mods follow the traditional "problem-solution" model - they give you a solution to a common problem.
 Xenon, however, is more like a Swiss Army chainsaw (but nowhere near as powerful) - it gives you a bunch of solutions and lets you figure out what to use them for.

 (This is a side effect of the original reason I made Xenon, which was to solve niche/pedantic problems I had)